 I can never quite capture the true shimmer and sparkle.

-I love the velvet and pearls on this 60’s swinger.
+The velvet and pearls on this 60’s swinger makes me swoon.

 The glass beaded garlands are a favorite of mine this year.